denizoral/PasswordManager/README.md

 # Password Manager
-A command line password manager made in java.
+A very simple command line password manager made in java.

 How to run this program?